stakater/IngressMonitorController/README.md

 ##### Via Kubernetes Manifests

-Add environment variable `KUBERNETES_NAMESPACE` in `deployments/kubernetes/manifests/deployment.yaml` and set its value to the namespace you want to watch in.
-After that, apply the manifests located under `deployments/kubernetes/examples/watch-all-namespaces/` in any namespace.
+Add environment variable `KUBERNETES_NAMESPACE` in `deployments/kubernetes/manifests/imc.yaml` for the Deployment resource and set its value to the namespace you want to watch in.
+After that, apply the `imc.yaml` manifest in any namespace.
 The deployed controller will now watch only that namespace.

 ### Helm Charts